 11) How do I report an error in a wall label?

-If you feel that you have found an error in our wall labels, please fill out the Comment Form and use the subject "Permanent Collection—Artwork" if it is part of the National Gallery's collection or "Special Exhibitions" if it is not part of our collection.
+If you feel that you have found an error in our wall labels, please email [email protected].
 Include the object name and accession number (looks like: 1942.1.5) and the error and we will look into it.